xrdesign/Metro/API.md

 # Commands

-Note: All of these commands can return "Error, I don't understand your command". string.
+Note: All of these commands can return Errors, along with the error message and stack trace.

 ---